 \timing SELECT * FROM v WHERE slow_func(id) = 0; NOTICE: slow_func: 2 NOTICE: slow_func: 4 NOTICE: slow_func: 6 NOTICE: slow_func: 8 NOTICE: slow_func: 10 NOTICE: slow_func: 12 NOTICE: slow_func: 14 NOTICE: slow_func: 16 NOTICE: slow_func: 18 NOTICE: slow_func: 20 id ---- (0 rows) Time: 10012.580 ms

-What we see here is that we need 10 seconds to execute this one.
+We need 10 seconds to execute this one.

 Adding a security barrier